saiprasadthalluri/DATA236_Group4_project/README.md

 Mapbox API: Integrated for mapping functionalities, enhancing location-based features.

-Tailwind CSS: Employed for styling and design, ensuring a sleek and responsive UI.
+MongoDB and MySQL: As  Databases for bith structured and unstructured data.

 # Authentication Mechanism